Faith, Enochville closure hearings to be held Monday, Tuesday - Salisbury Post

 CSAB chair and state board member Alex Quigley said the decision to move the academy along would make the board’s decision easier.

-In 2020, local farmers face wet weather, other challenges
+In 2020, local farmers faced wet weather, other challenges

 By Carl Blankenship carl.blankenship@salisburypost.com SALISBURY — Getting washed out is not the only problem too much rain can pose for... read more